Krillle/signalk-to-venus/README.md

 ☐ Cabin lights (electrical.switches.cabinLights)
 ```

-**All devices are disabled by default** - you must explicitly enable in the plugin settings the ones you want to send to Venus OS.
+**All devices are disabled by default** - you must explicitly enable the ones you want to send to Venus OS in the plugin settings.
 This gives you complete control over what data appears in your VRM dashboard.
-(Display is limited by the maximum numbers of devices, the VRM/Cerbo UI is able to display.)
+(Display is limited by the maximum number of devices that the VRM/Cerbo UI is able to display.)

 ### Supported Signal K Paths